datanav/docs/microservices.rst

 Creating a microservice
 -----------------------

-Below you will find a template for a simplified microservice.
-It will form the baseline to which we will add the different functionalities available for a microservice in use in a Sesam installation.
+Below you will find a template for a simplified microservice for use in Sesam.
+It will form the baseline to which we will add the different Sesam functionalities.

 .. raw:: html